veeruamma/Machine-Learning-Topics/README.md

 ![image](https://user-images.githubusercontent.com/30498799/114493582-61134600-9c4d-11eb-8376-8dd566a62081.png)

 It finds out the probability by transforming the dependent/predictive variable  into a logit variable with respect to the independent/input variable or the features of the input data.

+#### Merits of Logistic Regression
+  * Logistic Regression has less chance of overfitting.
+  * Tuning of parameters is not required much

+#### Merits of Logistic Regression
+  * They fail to play good in large datasets
+  * The algorithm only works fine in linearly separable data
+  * They are not flexible with continuous data

+##### Logistic Regression works fine only when the target variable is discrete in nature.
+They do not have the flexibility to act as regression analysis.
+Also, they have less chance of overfitting but in data having a higher dimension, logistic can overfit.
+For such cases, there are regularising techniques called L1 and L2 which shrink the coefficients of the algorithm to avoid overfitting.
+Logistic regression can also work fine with the discretised data as they do not follow a decision-based approach.

 ## Decision Tree
 It makes decisions based on the conditions present in the data.
 It can give amazing results when the data is mostly categorical in nature and depends on conditions.